 The coasts of Guinea began to be known by Europeans only in the mid-fourteenth century, thanks to the Portuguese navigators, or others, however always in the service of Portugal.
-According to Abbreviationfinder, the first explorer to arrive in the area was Tristao Nunez in 1446 in that part which was then French Guinea.
+According to Abbreviationfinder, an acronym site which also features history of Guinea, the first explorer to arrive in the area was Tristao Nunez in 1446 in that part which was then French Guinea.
 Then came Alvaro Fernandes and Diogo Gomes.
 But the first more exact news came when Alvise Cadamosto, Venetian navigator, in 1456 discovered the Cape Verde Islands and the coast which then became Portuguese Guinea.

 But the recognition of the Guinean coast continued by many other famous explorers including Diogo Cao, Mungo Park and the American Stanley, who then went inland and arrived at the great rivers: Volta, Niger, Ogouè and Congo.
 These explorers were the main architects of compiling the geographical maps of Africa that have come down to us.

 At the beginning this, which is one of the most picturesque areas of Africa, was called “Rivieres du Sud” (Rivers of the South).
 In 1634 the French cardinal Richelieu commissioned the Cape Verde Company for exploration, assigning it privileges.
 Other privileges were given by Louis XIV, the Sun King, to the Senegal-Guinea Company and still others in the 18th century to other Companies for the subsequent completion of the exploration.